 In this article, we look at business problem-solving advice from experts.
 As humans, we have a default to find simple solutions to our problems.
 However, outside influences and our own biases hinder the simplest of problems.
-In business, finding the simple answers to problems are the result of focusing on the fact and challenging what other people think.
-You know those commonly held opinions.
+In business, finding the simple answers to problems are the result of focusing on the facts and challenging what other people think.
+You know those commonly held opinions that are often wrong.
 As you will know too well, finding the answer to the problem is the easier part.
 Many simple solutions are challenging to implement.

-We have default to find simple solutions to problems.
+As stated we have a default to find simple solutions to problems.
 But, outside influences and our own biases hinder the simplest of problems.
 Interesting research from Google in 2012 suggested that simple sites were more attractive to readers than clever cutting edge ones.
 Also, customers expect to see a style they have traditionally seen from similar industry players.
 The reason is that the website consumers prefer played on their past experience and their cognitive fluency.

 Just the facts

 Challenging the status quo and the commonly held opinions is not only the secret why impartial Competitive Intelligence is successful, but when it comes to problem-solving, you focus on the facts.
 You should isolate the fundamental truths of the problem and build your conclusions off of what you know to be true—and not relying on opinions or assumptions.
 Or guesswork as it commonly called.

 Finding workable solutions can only be useful when you put these ideas into action.
 As already stated a simple solution won't necessarily be easy to implement, and many hours of creation is required to ensure a new product or service delivers the desired customer solution.

 While delivering a new solution is not easy, the end product must resonate with the customer.
 And the best way to do this is to reduce the complexity they experience in their day-to-day lives.
 Achievement boils down to securing and executing of a simple problem-solving idea like these companies have managed to do: